NCI-NAACCR-Zone-Design/Louisiana/README.md

 Verify the field and data requirements:
 * The `Zone` field is used as the CTA Zones' unique ID to tie to other data (demographics, boundary).
 * The special `Zone` name *Statewide* should be used to indicate statewide data.
 Other values such as "California" or "LA" or "All" will not be recognized as Statewide.
+* The special `Zone` name *Nationwide* should be used to indicate nationwide data.
+Other values such as "United States" or "All USA" will not be recognized as Nationwide.
 * The `Sex` field is domain values, and is used for filtering.
 * The `Cancer` field is domain values, and is used for filtering.
 * The `Years` field is domain values, and is used for filtering.